 If you find it difficult to get dinner on the table some days, making and freezing dinners ahead of time is a great way to save you time.
-If you find yourself with a day off or a few extra hours with nothing to do (we know that isn’t too often), prepare meals, freeze them, and then on days when time is tight, pull it out of the freezer, and you’ll have dinner in no time… Like this Chicken Salsa Taquitos make ahead and freeze recipe.
+If you find yourself with a day off or a few extra hours with nothing to do (we know that isn’t too often), prepare meals, freeze them, and then on days when time is tight, pull them out of the freezer, and you’ll have dinner in no time… Like this Chicken Salsa Taquitos make ahead and freeze recipe.

-With a little meal planning and freezing meals ahead of time you can enjoy quick, easy homemade meals any day of the week.
+With a little meal planning and freezing meals ahead of time, you can enjoy quick, easy homemade meals any day of the week.
 And taquitos make an easy, budget-friendly meal.

-Try these chicken taquitos for example…
+Try these chicken taquitos, for example…

 Chicken Salsa Taquitos Recipe